andyh98/ReFlect/README.md

 **License**: [MIT Licence](LICENSE.md)

 # ReFlect
 Have you ever struggled with organizing a daily journal?
 Got stuck thinking of a topic to write about?
 ReFlect is a web app built to make the habit of journaling less daunting to pick up.
 With ReFlect, you'll be able to create journal entries anytime and anywhere.
 This app was created using the Flask microframework on top of a PostgreSQL database, all of which is built and hosted on Heroku.
-It used the ckeditor API for flexible text entry fields with a wide range of header bar tools.

 # Features